Little Boy (film): Reception

-Little Boy has received mixed to negative reviews from critics.
-On Rotten Tomatoes, the film has a rating of 26% based on 53 reviews from critics, with an average rating of 4.43/10.
+Little Boy has received negative reviews from critics.
+On Rotten Tomatoes, the film has a rating of 27% based on 52 reviews from critics, with an average rating of 4.43/10.
 The website's critical consensus reads, "Well-meaning but manipulative on a horrifically misguided scale, Little Boy is the rare faith-based film that many viewers may find legitimately offensive."
 On Metacritic, the film has a score of 30 out of 100, based on 24 critics, indicating "generally unfavorable" reviews.

 Alan Scherstuhl, writing for The Village Voice, describes Little Boy as a "cynical, poisonous, deeply stupid film."
 Christy Lemire wrote in RogerEbert.com, "even by this genre's standards, the sentimental way the story twists and ends is as shameless as it is maudlin."
 Michael Phillips, writing for the Chicago Tribune, criticized the use of the bombing of Japan, and wrote, "Little Boy answers a question most tear-jerkers wouldn't have the nerve to ask: Can the bombing of Hiroshima be manipulated narratively, if briefly, into a position of warming our hearts?
 The answer is no." Tim Drake of the National Catholic Register said the film "mirrors the Holy Trinity. ...
 [Jakob] Salvati brings an endearing delight to his role.
 He is a pleasure to watch. ...
 The film is a nostalgic parable about faith.
 Yet it's not what would be described as a faith-based film.
 Rather, it's a mature story containing Catholic elements.
 It treats both the faith of Father Oliver and the lack of religious faith of Hashimoto with respect."
 However, Drake does object to the way in which it treats the atomic bombing of Japan.
 Kathryn Jean Lopez of the National Review said that the film's message is "subtle and luminous", and the film is "remarkably sweet in the least saccharine but also most humane way... a tender movie that inspires hope."
 She summarized it as a "heart-wrenching and encouraging movie dealing with life and death, and with faith, hope and love."
 Adam R. Holz, editor for the entertainment reviewing arm of Focus On The Family, Plugged In (publication), reviews: "Little Boy, then, can certainly serve as a solid (and delightfully entertaining!) launching pad for discussions about what it means to believe, and how we navigate the specifics of why we believe what we believe about miracles and God's sustaining hand in the midst of danger and tragedy.
 It also powerfully addresses the way we (should) treat those we think are our enemies."